The global pandemic forced people into isolation. The interpersonal interactions that characterize humanity were interrupted by the virus.

 “They have their cameras on and it’s an opportunity for people to feel connected and seen.
 My aim is to allow them to feel really safe and grant them the experience of deep relaxation.”

 “We have to keep moving, dancing, creating and connecting,” Rabkin said.
 “It's part of our core fabric as humans.
-It's so important to keep creating during these times and find new ways to foster connection between people.
+It's so important to keep creating during these times and find new ways to foster connections between people.
 We knew our audience would be hungry to connect digitally and dance together in whatever way possible.
 People are excited to show off their dance moves, props and creative outfits on video for everyone else to see.”

 For House of Yes, moving online has been a challenge, but also an opportunity.